Back to all posts

 You’ve done the hard part, and your repair is in place.
 Before you clean up and call it a day, there are two final, crucial steps: ensuring your safety and testing your work.
 Skipping this part can turn a successful fix into a frustrating do-over or even a bigger problem.
 Taking a few extra minutes now confirms your repair is solid and gives you peace of mind.
 Let’s walk through how to wrap up your project safely and effectively.

-Key Safety Steps for Any Repair
+Essential Safety Steps for Any DIY Pipe Repair

 Your safety is always the top priority.
 Before you even think about turning the water back on, run through a quick mental checklist.
 First and foremost, always turn off your main water supply before starting any repair.
 This prevents unexpected sprays and potential water damage.
 Once the repair is applied, make sure the pipe and the surrounding area are completely dry.
 This is especially important for adhesives like epoxy or repair tape, as they need a dry surface to create a strong, lasting bond and properly seal the leak.
 A little patience here goes a long way in making sure your fix holds up.

-How to Pressure Test Your Work
+Did It Work?
+How to Test Your Repair

 This is the moment of truth.
 It’s time to see if your no-solder fix did the trick.
 Go back to your main water shutoff valve and turn it on very slowly.
 You don’t want to send a sudden, high-pressure burst of water through the pipes.
 As the system repressurizes, go back to your repair and watch it closely.
 Look for any new drips, beads of moisture, or wet spots around the joint.
 A great tip is to wipe the entire area with a dry paper towel; it will make even the tiniest amount of moisture immediately obvious.
 If it stays dry, you’re good to go.